michaelneuder/optimistic-relay-documentation/proposal.md

 The proposer is incentivized to use the optimistic relay because it increases the size of the bids against their slot.
 Larger bids means more value extracted for the proposer themselves.

-The relay remain a neutral party that serves as an escrow mechanism, but does not receive any rewards.
+The relay remains a neutral party that serves as an escrow mechanism, but does not receive any rewards.

 #### Moral hazard
 The more subtle argument is that this change introduces a moral hazard.
-While we acknowledge that there is a chance a few extra missed slots, we plan on approaching this change conservatively.
+Missed slots impact the entire chain, and while we acknowledge that there is a chance a few extra missed slots, we plan on approaching this change conservatively.
 By only allow-listing trusted builders initially, we ensure that there will be no runaway amount of missed slots (again only one per-builder).
 We will actively collect data around any invalid blocks proposed and work with builders to understand what caused invalid block submissions.
 The builders are highly incentivized to avoid being slashed and thus will want to know what is going wrong with their blocks if something fails.